-At this point in time (2009) Aurora has grown to 46 square miles and over an estimated 182,000 residents.
+At this point in time (2009) Aurora has grown to 46 square miles and over 200 an estimated 182,000 residents, Aurora is the second largest city in Illinois.
 The health, safety and general welfare of Aurora's inhabitants and habitats are essential to maintaining our high quality of life.
-To take a comprehensive approach to sustainability, this plan identifies goals in the following areas: Community Development and Land Use, Transportation and Infrastructure, Energy Efficiency and Green Buildings, Waste and Food Residuals, Water Quality and Conservation, Education and Engagement.
+To take a comprehensive approach to sustainability, this plan identifies goals in the following areas: Community Development and Land Use, Transportation and Infrastructure, Energy Efficiency and Green Buildings, Waste and Food Residuals, Water Quality and Conservation, Education and Engage ment.